baptisteruiz/SPARTA/README.md

 # SPARTA (Shifting Paradigms to Annotation Representation from Taxonomy to identify Archetypes)
-### Note: please refrain from using '\_test' in the input datasets' names, as it would be confusing during the process

 ## DEPENDENCIES:
 pandas, numpy, scikit-learn, scipy, matplotlib, seaborn, joblib, tqdm, goatools, Biopython, requests, kneebow, esmecata.